gramineproject/gramine/Documentation/devel/encfiles.rst

 - Historical reason -- to ease the porting effort from Intel SGX SDK.
 - Reusability -- the encrypted-files code can be used as-is in stand-alone tools like :program:`gramine-sgx-pf-crypt`.
-- Crypto reviews -- the encrypted-files code contains only the crypto algorithms, which facilitates crypto/security review efforts.
+- Crypto reviews -- the encrypted-files code is the only place that directly uses crypto algorithms, which facilitates crypto/security review efforts.

 The application code is *not* aware of encrypted files.
 Applications treat encrypted files just like regular files, e.g. apps open file descriptors (FDs),